 Maastricht City Hall (or ‘Stadhuis van Maastricht’ in Dutch) is a historical building designed in the 17th century and standing at the Markt square.
 As the name suggests, there are markets running on the Market square on Wednesdays and Fridays.

 Around the Markt square there are lots of cafes and small shops in the surrounding narrow pedestrian streets.
-We stayed in a hotel next to the Markt square and in the evening it was especially charming – with the illuminated City Hall and cafes and restaurants full of life.
+We stayed in a hotel next to the Markt square.
+It was especially charming in the evening – with the illuminated City Hall and cafes and restaurants full of life.

 It’s worth just walking around the narrow streets starting from the Markt square to discover historical buildings, architecture, local and international shops and many cafes and restaurants of this small Dutch town.